Intent

 The Natwest have this great site for helping children to develop money sense: Money Learning Resources

-Board games can be great for developing a child’s maths skill.
-Children will become comfortable in pattern spotting and playing with numbers.
-These include: Monopoly, Snakes and Ladders, Shut the Box, Darts, Dominoes and Mancala.
+Board games can be great for developing a child’s maths skills, helping them to become comfortable in pattern spotting and playing with numbers.
+Great games include: Monopoly, Snakes and Ladders, Shut the Box, Darts, Dominoes and Mancala.